mingluuu/FinTechBootcamp_Assignments_15/README.md

 **Instructions**
 ----
-- Configure the initial robo advisor
+- Configure the initial robo advisor:
 Sign in to your AWS Management Console, and then create a new custom Amazon Lex bot
-- Build and test the robo advisor
+- Build and test the robo advisor:
 Test the RoboAdvisor using downloaded Test Events
-- Enhance the robo advisor with an Amazon Lambda function Download and use Lambda Function called final_lambda_function.py
+- Enhance the robo advisor with an Amazon Lambda function:
+Download and use Lambda Function called final_lambda_function.py